 University of Central Florida

-The department has openings for exceptional tenured or tenure-track faculty members, two in ECE as well as multiple in UCF's energy systems cluster.
+The department has openings for exceptional tenured or tenure-track faculty members, three in ECE as well as multiple in UCF's energy systems and cyber security clusters.

 All areas of ECE are considered.
 Of special interests are mid-career or entry-level candidates in controls, brain monitoring and biomedical sensing, high-frequency circuits, machines and drives, power devices, robotics, energy harvesting and storage, energy efficient computing, embedded systems, GPU design and multicore systems, embedded software, mobile computing devices, IoT, and big data.